tmartinx/openstack-guides/Juno/Ultimate OpenStack Juno Guide - ML2 Flat & VLAN Networks - IPv6-Only.md

 Now both your LAN and your Cloud, have IPv6!
 Have fun!

+NOTE: You'll might want to disable IPv6 Privace Extensions.

 ## 1.5.
 NAT rule (Legacy)

     iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE

 *NOTE #1: There is only 1 NAT rule on this environment, which resides on this gateway itself, to do the IPv4 SNAT/DNAT to/from the old Internet infrastructure.
 There is no IPv4 NAT within this OpenStack environment itself (no Floating IPs, "no multihost=true").
 Also, there is no NAT when enjoying the New Internet Powered by IPv6!*

-*NOTE #2: If your have more IPv4 public blocks available (i.e. at your gateway's eth1 interface, your Instances can also have public IPs on it!*
+*NOTE #2: If your have more IPv4 public blocks available (i.e. at your gateway's eth1 interface, your Instances can also have public IPs on it!
+Just like when with IPv6...*

 ---